kirangajjana/Regular-Expression/readme.md

 match=re.match("haii",a)
 print(match)
 ```
-Inside the match function we have to pass string that we want to find and the variable of the text where we want to find the string.
+- Inside the match function we have to pass string that we want to find and the variable of the text where we want to find the string.

+- By using match function we can find wether the string is available in the starting or not.

+**2.Search Function**

+- The search function takes a regular expression pattern and a string and searches for that pattern within the string.
+If the search is successful, search() returns a match object or None otherwise